Bill Evans at the Montreux Jazz Festival

 Bill Evans at the Montreux Jazz Festival is a 1968 album by the American jazz pianist Bill Evans, recorded live at that year's Montreux Jazz Festival.
-The trio's performance on this album won them the 1969 Grammy for Best Jazz Instrumental Album, Individual or Group.
+The trio's performance on this album won them the 1969 Grammy Award for Best Jazz Instrumental Album, Individual or Group.

 Reception

-Writing for Allmusic, music critic Rovi Staff wrote the album "marks the beginning of stylistic changes for the legendary pianist.
+Writing for AllMusic, music critic Rovi Staff wrote the album "marks the beginning of stylistic changes for the legendary pianist.
 Only one year earlier, his At Town Hall release found his approach generally more introspective and brooding.
-In contrast, this set is more lively, playful, and experimental...
+In contrast, this set is more lively, playful, and experimental. ...
 He experiments more with harmonic dissonance and striking rhythmical contrasts, making this his most extroverted playing since his freshman release, New Jazz Conceptions."